stakater-archive/StakaterCloudDocs-Archived/content/sre/code-quality/01-introduction.md

 [SonarQube](https://www.sonarqube.org/)

-We SonarQube to analyze your code's quality
+We offer SonarQube as managed addon to analyze the code's quality.

 SonarQube performs static code analysis to evaluate code quality, using analysis rules that focus on three areas: